 paired with a centralized third-party virtual network appliance cluster

-(available on Cloud Marketplace) and perform source NAT in the instance
+(available on Cloud Marketplace) and perform source NAT in the

 how to use routes in your VPC network.